-Are NeNe Leakes & Tamar Braxton Feuding Over NeNe’s Appearance On ‘The Real’?
+Are NeNe Leakes And Tamar Braxton Feuding Over NeNe’s Appearance On ‘The Real’?

 “I wonder if NeNe told Tamar she’d be co-hosting on The Real all week?” @Ms_Eunicebabyy then asked of Leakes, while @Xanderdash tweeted out of NeNe appearing on the show, “Wait… NeNe is on The Real???
 Did Tamar sanction this????”

-Braxton has stayed pretty quiet on social media when it comes to Leakes sitting in her vacant co-hosting seat on her former show all this week, though Leakes has posted a number of snaps of herself with Tamar’s former co-hosts Adrienne Bailon, Tamera Mowry-Housley and Loni Love to Instagram, despite Braxton’s nasty feud with the hosts.
+Braxton has stayed pretty quiet on social media when it comes to Leakes sitting in her vacant co-hosting seat on her former show all this week, though Leakes has posted a number of snaps of herself with Tamar’s former co-hosts Adrienne Bailon, Tamera Mowry-Housley, and Loni Love to Instagram, despite Braxton’s nasty feud with the hosts.

 Notably, NeNe and Tamar have also been rumored to not exactly see eye to eye in the past.